drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 ### Conclusion
-This ppropsed system provide innovative solution in improving students engagement and their extra curricular perforamnce in UTM.
+This proposed system provides innovative solution in improving students engagement and their extra curricular performance in UTM.

-The implementation of this project ofers widespread benefits, including better extra-curricular performance for students, first-hand annoucement and news for the entire university community, improved student-student engagement and increased club prestige.
+The implementation of this project ofers widespread benefits, including better extra-curricular performance for students, first-hand announcement and news for the entire university community, improved student-student engagement and increased club prestige.
 The system will also provide meaningful insights for different departments, allowing them to make data-driven decisions and evaluate the impacts of their strategies.

 However, potential limitation such as data quality, technical limitations and user adoption may arise during the implementation of this system.
 To mitigate these challenges, our team will work collaboratively with full commitment to ensure all issues addresed are resolved.

-Therefore, we hope the decision-makers will approve our proeject.
+Therefore, we hope the decision-makers will approve our project.
 With your ideas and supports, we together can develop a system that is beneficial to a wide range of users.